 When you hear that there is a book festival in a town as tiny as Lewes, Delaware — home to just 3,000 people — you wouldn’t be blamed for underestimating it.
-However, the History Book Festival attracted more than 4,000 attendees in 2023.
-And with just over 20 books featured at the event, all of our authors draw impressive, enthusiastic audiences for their presentations and signings.
+However, 2025 History Book Festival authors presented to more than 7,000 people from 25 states over the three-day festival weekend.
+And with just 22 books featured, all of our authors draw impressive, enthusiastic audiences for their presentations and signings.

 Lewes, Delaware

-The Festival is hosted at the pristine Delaware Beaches, which draw millions of visitors annually and attract well-educated, engaged residents.
-Lewes — dubbed “the first town in the first state” — is a town with unexpectedly rich history and architecture.
-The History Book Festival drew its 2023 audience from 14 states and the UK.
+The festival is hosted at the pristine Delaware beaches, which draw millions of visitors annually and attract well-educated, engaged residents.
+Lewes — dubbed “the first town in the first state” — is a town with unexpectedly rich history and architecture, with an engaged and curious local population.
+The History Book Festival drew its 2025 audience from 25 states.

-Three days of history: The Festival is always scheduled for the last weekend in September each year.
-This year, the Festival will take place September 27, 28, & 29, 2024.
-We kick off with a ticketed keynote on the 27th, followed by a full-day of free programming on the 28th, and a ticketed closing address on the 29th.
-Many of our authors do school events on Friday and Monday, for which the festival donates books.
+Three days of history: The festival is always scheduled for the last weekend in September each year.
+The tenth annual festival will take place September 25-27, 2026.
+We will kick off with a ticketed keynote on the 25th, followed by a full-day of free programming on the 26th, and a ticketed closing event on the 27th.
+Many of our authors also do school events on Friday or Monday in addition, for which the festival donates books.

 Book sales and signings

-In 2023, book sales topped 2,300, with a 95% sell-thru rate.
-All books are available for purchase at the Festival, at Browseabout Books in Rehoboth, and at biblion in Lewes.
-The ticketed keynote and closing addresses also include a signed book with the price of admission.
-In addition, the History Book Festival buys all Festival books for the Delaware Public Library System and donates books for school events, adding to book sales overall, and only festival authors’ books are available at the event.
+In 2024, book sales topped 3,000, with a 95% sell-thru rate.
+All books are available for purchase at the festival, at Browseabout Books in Rehoboth, and at biblion in Lewes.
+The ticketed keynote and closing events also include a signed book with the price of admission.
+In addition, the History Book Festival buys all festival books for the Delaware Public Library System and donates books for school events, adding to book sales overall.
+Only festival authors’ books are available at the event.

 Authors and attendees

-Authors love the warm welcome, interest, and engagement from both organizers and attendees; on-site book promotion and sales (limited to festival authors only); opportunities for collegial fellowship with other authors; and the ease of event logistics—before, during, and after.
+Authors love the warm welcome, interest from, and engagement with both organizers and attendees; on-site book promotion and sales (limited to festival authors only); opportunities for collegial fellowship with other authors; and the ease of event logistics—before, during, and after.
 Attendees love the quality of authors we attract; the accessibility provided, and interactions offered with the authors who present; the diversity of our selections; and the ease of event logistics.

-In 2023, the Festival had 21 author presentations covering a broad range of historical fiction and narrative nonfiction by both well-known and emerging authors.
+In 2025, the festival weekend offered 24 presentations featuring 22 books covering a broad range of historical fiction and narrative nonfiction by both well-known and emerging authors, with each author provided a featured slot.
 All Saturday events are free-of-charge with book signings following each author presentation.
-The ticketed keynote and closing addresses always sell-out in advance.
+The ticketed keynote and closing events sell out in advance.

-In addition to our sold-out keynote and closing addresses, the authors in our 19 free events on Saturday almost all drew audiences between 100-250 attendees.
+In addition to our sold-out keynote and closing events, the authors in our 20 free events on Saturday almost all drew audiences between 90-350 attendees each.
 The small, walkable town creates an intimate space where authors and readers can slow down and engage personally.
-The History Book Festival is lauded by authors and audiences alike for the sense of community and collegiality it fosters.
+HBF is lauded by authors and audiences alike for the sense of community and collegiality it fosters.

 Robust promotion

-Our marketing strategy includes print and digital outreach: from bookmarks slipped into books at local sellers to ads in area publications to active social media channels and partnerships with regional public radio stations.
+Our marketing strategy includes print and digital outreach: from bookmarks slipped into books at local sellers to ads in regional publications to active social media channels and partnerships with public radio stations.

 Easily accessible

 Lewes is a comfortably short drive from D.C., Baltimore, Philadelphia, and New York.
-It’s also within 90-minutes of the Wilmington AMTRAK station as well as the PHI airport.
+It’s also within 90 minutes of the Wilmington AMTRAK station and two hours from the Philadelphia Airport.

 Authors are our special guests